"Citizen engagement is critical in navigating the opportunities and challenges that face any municipality over time"---Mayor Charlene Lovett

 Citizens have formed a new organization called "A Better Claremont" (ABC).
 We are envisioning a positive future for Claremont as a vibrant healthy community.

-TWO PUBLIC HEARINGS HAVE BEEN HELD BY THE CLAREMONT PLANNING BOARD SO FAR, AND THE APPLICANTS HAVE FAILED TO ADEQUATELY ADDRESS CONCERNS.
+PUBLIC HEARINGS WERE HELD IN 2019 BY THE CLAREMONT PLANNING BOARD, AND THE APPLICANTS FAILED TO ADEQUATELY ADDRESS CONCERNS.

 OPERA HOUSE SQUARE, CLAREMONT NH.